Embry–Riddle Aeronautical University, Prescott: Academic buildings

 The Aerospace Experimentation and Fabrication Building (AXFAB) holds a fabrication suite with a machine shop and two connected fabrication areas for senior design projects.
 The Material Science Lab and Materials Testing Lab are also housed in AXFAB, along with the Structures Lab and the Structural Dynamics Lab.
 The Space Systems lab houses a satellite ground station which operates on amateur radio bands as well as equipment to allow students to simulate attitude control of satellites.
 The Composites Lab enables students to fabricate composite parts and the Rapid Prototyping Lab contains stereo-lithography printers for student use.

 The King Engineering and Technology Center is where most of the electrical engineering and computer engineering classes occur.
 This building contains a design suite for autonomous vehicles and freshman engineering lab which allow students to build robots, lighter-than-air vehicles, and more.
 The control theory lab, digital circuits lab, and linear circuits lab all give students the hands-on experience in electronics.
-The power lab lets students design, fabricate, and test power electronics, and the senior eesign suite is a place for students to work on their capstone projects.
+The power lab lets students design, fabricate, and test power electronics, and the senior design suite is a place for students to work on their capstone projects.

 The Tracy Doryland Wind Tunnel Laboratory contains an aerodynamics laboratory with four wind tunnels for undergraduate students' use.
 The thermal/fluid laboratory contains a water tunnel to demonstrate fluid flow.
 The propulsion lab has a micro-turbojet which is used to study advanced propulsion.

-The STEM education center and the Jim and Linda Lee Planetarium, which is the only planetarium in Arizona that is north of Phoenix, is used as a community outreach tool that houses state of the art lab space that is used by students as well as local middle and high school students in order to promote STEM related education.
+The STEM Education Center and the Jim and Linda Lee Planetarium, which is the only planetarium in Arizona north of Phoenix, is used as a community outreach tool that houses state of the art lab space that is used by students as well as local middle and high school students in order to promote STEM related education.

-Academic Complex I (ACI) houses faculty offices, computer and meteorology labs, two lecture halls and a number of classrooms.
+Academic Complex I (AC1) houses faculty offices, computer and meteorology labs, two lecture halls and a number of classrooms.

-The Christine & Stephen F. Udvar–Hazy Library and Learning Center is used as a community information and research hub.
+The Christine & Stephen F. Udvar-Hazy Library and Learning Center is used as a community information and research hub.

 The Robertson Aviation Safety Center II (RASCII) houses the Aviation Safety & Security Archives (ASASA) where the Robertson papers and other crash investigators' papers are housed as well as the state of the art ERGO Lab where students research the ergonomics of the human body.

 The Robertson Aviation Safety Center (RASC I) houses an extremely thorough accident investigation lab, which provides students very comprehensive hands on undergraduate, minor, and graduate work.

-The Observatory is the recourse for Space Physics students as well as the very active and diverse astronomy community that resides in Prescott Arizona.
+The Observatory is the recourse for Space Physics students, as well as the very active and diverse astronomy community that resides in Prescott, Arizona.

-The Glen Doherty Center for Security and Intelligence Studies houses the College of Security and Intelligence as well as a state of the art Hacker Lab.
+The Glen A. Doherty Center for Security and Intelligence Studies houses the College of Business, Security & Intelligence, including the state-of-the-art "Hacker Lab" and Global Security Operations Center (GSOC) situation room.

-The Davis Learning Center Auditorium has a large auditorium that can be used for various events as well as many smaller classrooms outlining the structure.
+The Davis Learning Center Auditorium has a large auditorium that can be used for various events, as well as many smaller classrooms outlining the structure.

 Residences

-There are five housing communities on campus currently:
+There are five housing communities on campus: